giufus/kamfilter/README.md

 ## KAMFILTER

 I am playing with the trio node.js + rust + wasm to do some video processing.
-I will transform the video into a "gameboy" effect.
+I will transform my webcam videostream into a "gameboy" effect (essentially a `<pre>` tag filled in real time with shining chars).
 The html+css code is taken from [here](https://github.com/attackemartin/css-gameboy).
-It is still a work in progress.
+It's still a work in progress.

 What you get is:
 ![](gameboy_output.gif)